 Giant taro roots and the leafy parts, both are used to consume.
 In Assam, there are two common types of Taro vegetables.
 It can be eaten in small quantities with anchovies, ginger, chili and mint.
 On the other hand, by heating taro stems and adding water to them.
 This will be a soup made with garlic, onion, mint, tomato, chili, and oil.
 Both roots and leafy parts of taro can be used in various recipes.

 The juice of leaves, stalks, and stems is usually extracted and can be used in home remedies for various skin problems.
 Such home remedies are commonly used by people and there is no standard procedure for them.
 However, it is very important to consult a doctor before using it as a medicine.

 Side effects of Giant Taro

 - Some taro roots staying for a long period of time underground lose their qualities.
-Such taro contains Raphide Oxalic Acid cells which results in itching in mouth, tongue, throat etc.
+Such taro contains Raphide Oxalic Acid cells which result in itching in the mouth, tongue, throat etc.